TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Since: 2.0

 Defines the type of the facet.
 By default all facets will render their facet options as a list.
 PHP Classes can be regsitered to add new types.
 Using this setting will allow you to use such a type and then have the facet's options rendered and processed by the registered PHP class.

-@todo add link to detailed documentation of types

 faceting.facets.[facetName].[type]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~